vuejs/test-utils-docs/src/guide/event-handling.md

 # Event Handling

-Vue components interacts with each other via props and by emitting events by calling `$emit`.
+Vue components interact with each other via props and by emitting events by calling `$emit`.
 In this guide, we look at how to verify events are correctly emitted using the `emitted()` function.

 ## The Counter component